material-motion/material-motion/specifications/expressions.md

     # Reusing the draggable expression
     target.addPlans(draggable.and.rotatable().plans())

-Terms within a Language can be chained together by using the special `and` object. `and` is a function (`and()`) or dynamic property (`and`) that returns a new instance of the Language object.
+Terms within a family can be chained together by using the special `and` object. `and` is a function (`and()`) or dynamic property (`and`) that returns a new instance of the family object.

-In order for the next term's `plans()` function to resolve a chain of multiple terms, the returned Language object must store a reference to the previous term.
-One way to do this is to create a sub-type of the Language called an "AndTerm".
+In order for the next term's `plans()` function to resolve a chain of multiple terms, the returned family object must store a reference to the previous term.
+One way to do this is to create a sub-type of the family called an "AndTerm".

     TweenTerm {
       and = function() -> Tween {